What is green (or natural) burial?

 Conservation burial can be considered as “chaining yourself to a tree post mortem,” not allowing development on the land where your corpse rests.

 For more information or to locate a conservation burial ground in your area, visit the Conservation Burial Alliance.

 Where can I find a green burial ground near me?

 If you are a resident of the United States, here is an excellent place to start searching for a green burial ground in your area.
-Google around, new green burial grounds are opening all the time.
+Also, Google around, because new green burial grounds are opening all the time!
 For conservation burial grounds, go here.
 Go visit, and find just the right place for your future corpse.